fabfuel/ecs-deploy/README.rst

 command in a natural syntax, e.g. no conversion to comma-separation required::

     $ ecs run my-cluster my-task -c my-container "python some-script.py param1 param2"

+The JSON sytax explained above regarding modifying a command is also applicable here.

 Monitoring
 ----------